 Tile School: 6 Things to Consider When Choosing Backsplash Tile

 Remodeling a kitchen is hard, there are a ton of decisions to be made, and usually not enough time to make them!
 Your kitchen backsplash is one of those design details you'll want to spend some time on.
-It may seem like a simple task, but choosing tile for your backsplash can be complicated, there are a variety of things to consider that will affect your overall kitchen design.
-To help you out, and make sure you don't miss any thing, we've put together a list of 6 things you should always consider when choosing a tile backsplash.
-Of course, there are a variety of other things to keep in mind that aren't on our list, so always consult with your designer, contractor, or one of our talented design consultants before installing your tile.
+It may seem like a simple task, but choosing handmade backsplash tile can be complicated.
+There are a variety of things to consider that will affect your overall kitchen design.
+To help you out and make sure you don't miss any thing, we've put together a list of 6 things you should always consider when choosing a tile backsplash.
+Of course, there are a variety of other things to keep in mind that aren't on our list, so always consult with your designer, contractor, or one of our talented design consultants before installing your handmade backsplash tile.

 1.)
 Color or Neutrals?